 Bed bugs.
-Instantly makes most of us think of dirty homes and unclean beds.
+It instantly makes most of us think of dirty homes and unclean beds.
 However, this is not the case as they are not attracted to dirt – although it would appear that they don’t mind the state of their chosen resting place!

-The worst affected places seem to be short-term dwellings such as hostels, hotels and B&B’s and of course if you have stayed somewhere with an infestation they can travel back to your home in your luggage.
+The worst affected places seem to be short-term dwellings such as hostels, hotels and B&B’s.
+But, of course, if you have stayed somewhere with an infestation, they can travel back to your home in your luggage.

-They thrive on body heat and on the carbon dioxide that we exhale while we sleep, so it is then that they come out of their hiding places – not always the bed itself, but cracks and crevices near a food source (you!) to find their sustenance.
-They need blood to mature but can survive for long periods without feeding, therefore can be around an empty dwelling before seeming to reappear.
+They thrive on body heat and the carbon dioxide that we exhale.
+At the same time, we sleep, so it is then that they come out of their hiding places – not always the bed itself, but cracks and crevices near a food source (you!) to find their sustenance.
+They need blood to mature but can survive for long periods without feeding.
+Therefore they can be around an empty dwelling before seeming to reappear.

 So, how can you spot these invaders and, more importantly, how can you ensure that they are completely gone?